-The term "points" is used to describe certain charges paid to obtain a home mortgage.
-Points are prepaid interest and may be deductible as home mortgage interest, if you itemize deductions on Form 1040, Schedule A (PDF).
+The term points is used to describe certain charges paid to obtain a home mortgage.
+Points are prepaid interest and may be deductible as home mortgage interest, if you itemize deductions on Form 1040, Schedule A (PDF), Itemized Deductions.
 If you can deduct all of the interest on your mortgage, you may be able to deduct all of the points paid on the mortgage.
-If your acquisition debt exceeds $1 million or your home equity debt exceeds $100,000, you cannot deduct all the interest on your mortgage and you cannot deduct all your points.
+If your acquisition debt exceeds $1 million or your home equity debt exceeds $100,000, you can't deduct all the interest on your mortgage and you can't deduct all your points.
 See Publication 936, Home Mortgage Interest Deduction, to figure your deductible points in that case.
-For more information on deducting interest, refer to Topic 505.
+Refer to Topic 505 and Can I Deduct My Mortgage-Related Expenses? for more information on deducting mortgage interest and points.

-You can deduct the points in full in the year they are paid, if all the following requirements are met:
+You can deduct the points in full in the year you pay them, if you meet all the following requirements:

-- Your loan is secured by your main home (your main home is the one you live in most of the time).
+- Your main home secures your loan (your main home is the one you live in most of the time).

-- The points paid were not more than the amount generally charged in that area.
+- The points paid weren't more than the amount generally charged in that area.

 - You use the cash method of accounting.
 This means you report income in the year you receive it and deduct expenses in the year you pay them.

-- The points were not paid for items that usually are separately stated on the settlement sheet such as appraisal fees, inspection fees, title fees, attorney fees, or property taxes.
+- The points paid weren't for items that are usually listed separately on the settlement sheet such as appraisal fees, inspection fees, title fees, attorney fees, and property taxes.

-- The funds you provided at or before closing, plus any points the seller paid, were at least as much as the points charged.
-You cannot have borrowed the funds from your lender or mortgage broker in order to pay the points.
+- The funds you provided at or before closing, including any points the seller paid, were at least as much as the points charged.
+You can't have borrowed the funds from your lender or mortgage broker in order to pay the points.

 - You use your loan to buy or build your main home.